Sage-Bionetworks/portalsDocs/articles/annotation_and_query.md

 If these `bam` files were part of a larger sample processing pipeline, you might have many of the same key-value pairs on different entities.
 For example, if the `bam` files were generated from `fastq` files, all annotations would be the same except for `fileType = fastq`.
-Now, you will be able to find all the files for a specific sample.
+Now, you will be able to find all the `Files` for a specific sample.